FanWangEcon/CodeDynaAsset/README.md

 > Files for this section have the **wkz** in file names and are in the [/m_akz/](https://github.com/FanWangEcon/CodeDynaAsset/tree/master/m_akz) folder in [Fan](https://fanwangecon.github.io/)'s [CodeDynaAsset](https://github.com/FanWangEcon/CodeDynaAsset) repository.

 The *wkz* problem, w=k'+b'.
 Takes significantly less time than *3.1*, produces identical results.
 Rather than solving the two asset problem in one shot.
 We can separate the problem into two stages.
-In the second stage, we find the optimal k' choice given w=k'+b'. max_{k'}(E(V(coh(k',b'=w-k'),z'|z,w)).
+In the second stage, we find the optimal k' choice given w=k'+b': max_{k'}(E(V(coh(k',b'=w-k'),z')) given w and z.
 The second stage optimal risky asset allocation problem is not a function of cash-on-hand in the current period conditional on the aggregate savings choice w=k'+b'.
 In the first stage, households optimized only over aggregate savings.
 This significantly reduces the dimensionality of the problem.

 Parameters can be adjusted [here](https://fanwangecon.github.io/CodeDynaAsset/m_akz/paramfunc/html/ffs_akz_set_default_param.html), for the benchmark simulation, same as *3.1*: